johnperry-math/GtkAdaQuoter/README.md

 ### Done!
 - [x] Add a file chooser dialog for opening the file.
 - [x] Choose better default window dimensions.
+- [x] Decent behavior when the default input file isn't found.
 - [x] Enable drag-and-drop reordering of quotes.
 - [x] When editing is complete, enable automatic navigation to next cell.